HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 -   Thomas Aelbrecht (titular): thomas.aelbrecht@hogent.be
 -   Martijn Saelens: martijn.saelens@hogent.be

-:bulb: It always gives a bad impression when you don't seem to know which lecturer you are assigned to ... .
+:bulb: It always gives a bad impression when you don't seem to know which lecturer you are assigned to...

 ## Semester schedule